bitrise-io/bitrise-oauth/README.md

 Describes the possible operations and use-cases of our package.

 #### `Validator`
 Implements the `ValidatorIntf` interface.
-As its name reflects, this class is responsible for the validation of a request, using an *auth0* `Validator` instance.
+As its name reflects, this class is responsible for the validation of a request, using an `auth0.Validator` instance.
 You can use `ValidatorOption`s to configure.

 ##### Fields
-- `validator: JWTValidator` holds the *auth0* `JWTValidator` instance, used to validate a request.
+- `validator: JWTValidator` holds the `auth0.JWTValidator` instance, used to validate a request.
 You may find further information about the `JWTValidator` interface in the next paragraph.

 - `baseURL string` holds the base URL of the authentication service.